Shanti Parva: Structure and chapters

 Shanti parva begins with sorrowful Yudhishthira lamenting the loss of human lives during the war.
 The great Rishis came there to see that monarch, among them were Vyasa, Narada, Devala, Devasthana and Kanwa.
 Yudhishthira griefs for loss of his kinsmen and especially for his eldest brother.
 He says that for gaining kingdom, unwittingly, he caused that brother of his to be slain, for that his heart is burning exceedingly.
 He says that if he had both Karna and Arjuna for aiding him, he could have vanquished the gods himself.
 He asks Narada who was acquainted with everything of world, the cause for car wheel stuck and curses on his brother.

 Narada says, Nothing could resist Karna and Arjuna in battle.
 And what he is about to tell him is unknown to the very gods.
-He tell him how Kunti conceived that child and latter he had status of Suta, how when refused by Drona for Brahma weapon, he met with Rama, how he obtained celestial weapons by servicing Rama, how he was cursed by a Brahmin for killing his cow unwitting, by Rama for lying, and by goddess earth, how he came to be with friendship of Duryodhana, how when Duryodhana abducted the maiden of Kalingas with force, Karna defended him from the other kings, how when king Jarasandha challenged him to a single combat he fought with him, how when he was about to sever his antagonist body into two pieces, spared him from desire of friendship.
+He tell him how Kunti conceived that child and latter he had status of Suta, how when refused by Drona for Brahma weapon, he met with Parshurama, how he obtained celestial weapons by servicing Parshurama, how he was cursed by a Brahmin for killing his cow unwitting, by Parshurama for lying, and by goddess earth, how he came to be with friendship of Duryodhana, how when Duryodhana abducted the maiden of Kalingas with force, Karna defended him from the other kings, how when king Jarasandha challenged him to a single combat he fought with him, how when he was about to sever his antagonist body into two pieces, spared him from desire of friendship.
 From friendship he gave unto Karna the town Malini & Champa, and made him famous for his valour.
 When for their good, the Lord of the celestials begged of him his natural coat of mail and ear-rings, stupefied he gave away those precious possessions.
-Deprived of his armor and ear-rings, in consequence of Brahmana's curse as also of the illustrious Rama, of the boon granted to Kunti, of illusion practised on him by Indra, of his depreciation by Bhishma as only half a car-warrior, of destruction of his energy caused by Shalya keen speeches, of Vasudeva's policy, and lastly of the celestial weapons given to Arjuna of Rudra, Indra, Yama, Varuna, Kuvera, Drona and Kripa, with these the wielder of Gandiva succeeded in slaying, that tiger among men, Vikartana's son Karna, of effulgence like that of sun.
+Deprived of his armor and ear-rings, in consequence of Brahmana's curse as also of the illustrious Parshurama, of the boon granted to Kunti, of illusion practised on him by Indra, of his depreciation by Bhishma as only half a car-warrior, of destruction of his energy caused by Shalya keen speeches, of Vasudeva's policy, and lastly of the celestial weapons given to Arjuna of Rudra, Indra, Yama, Varuna, Kuvera, Drona and Kripa, with these the wielder of Gandiva succeeded in slaying, that tiger among men, Vikartana's son Karna, of effulgence like that of sun.
 Having said these words, the celestial Rishi Narada became silent.
 Yudhishthira griefs, shedding copious tears and Kunti consoles him.